trailbehind/DeepOSM/README.md

 # DeepOSM

 Classify roads and features in satellite imagery, by training neural networks with OpenStreetMap (OSM) data.

-DeepOSM lets you:
+DeepOSM can:

 * Download a chunk of satellite imagery
 * Download OSM data that shows roads/features for that area